 In picture-peak-perfect Switzerland, breath-taking scenery is just a backdrop for the best skiing in the world.
 Take advantage of the snow with mountaineering activities on the soaring peaks of the Matterhorn and Mount Titlis, or frolic in winter wonderland playgrounds a precisely on time train ride away from major shopping cities.

 THE SKI - A classic Swiss winter ski destination, Zermatt is synonymous with waving to Switzerland’s ever iconic, Matterhorn Mountain.
-Surrounded by heart-warmingly beautiful alpine scenery, from quaint chocolate box chalets, car-free narrow cobbled lanes and slated barns that marry with a scattering of grand belle-époque buildings, the runs aren’t the only reason you’ll be coming here - there's also CERVO Mountain Boutique Resort.
+Surrounded by heart-warmingly beautiful alpine scenery, from quaint chocolate box chalets, car-free narrow cobbled lanes and slated barns that marry with a scattering of grand belle-époque buildings, the runs aren’t the only reason you’ll be coming here.

 One of the largest areas in the Alps, the essence of Swiss ski resort Saanen in the Canton of Bern, is all about the fusion of Bernese chocolate box allure dating back to the 16th century and brimming with cultural sophistication – an Alpine menagerie of Bergkäs, fab wooden clad restaurants and concerts by local resident, Yehudi Menuhin.